echoa/test_gb_sync/models/sealion_v3/sealion_v3_llama3_1_8B.md

 ### Tokenizer
-Llama3.1 8B CPT SEA-LIONv3 models employs the default tokenizer used in Llama 3.1 8B Instruct.
+For tokenisation, the model employs the default tokenizer used in Llama 3.1 8B Instruct.

 ### Training Data
 Llama3.1 8B CPT SEA-LIONv3 base model was continued pre-trained on 200B tokens of the following data: